JStateson/BoincTasksTempReader/README.md

 overheating.
 Usually only one step down is needed.
 Run the script with no arguments and if no frequencies are listed then the script probably wont work.

-1-22-2020 feature add:  Power and Usage can be displayed instead of temperature and correlated with the bus id of the graphics card.
+1-22-2020 feature add:  Power can be displayed instead of temperature and correlated with the bus id of the graphics card.